rashmichaudhary24/genai-learning-journal/21-Transformers.md

 ### Step 5 — Prediction

-The final decoder representation is transformed into scores for every token in the model's vocabulary.
-These scores are then converted into probabilities before the next token is selected.
+The final decoder representation is used to assign a score to every token in the model's vocabulary.

+These scores are converted into a probability distribution, indicating how likely the model thinks each possible next token is.

+The model then selects (or samples) the next token from this distribution.

+How these scores are converted into a probability distribution is explained in the Attention Mechanisms note..

 ---